Deepdive543443/Detkit3DS/README.md

 Detkit3DS is a tiny object detection app for Nintendo 3DS, powered by NCNN and LVGL 8.3.11

 ## Features
-Detkit3DS is built upon NCNN and LVGL and my previous project DetkitNCNN.
+Detkit3DS is built upon NCNN, LVGL 8.3.11, and my previous project DetkitNCNN.

 None real-time object detection powered by:
 - Nanodet-Plus(int8) (~6s)